sorenmacbeth/flambo/Tutorial.md

                           f/cache)
 ```

-Notice, again how we were able to easily use Clojure's destructuring facilities on our inline function's arguments to name parameters.
+Notice, again how we were easily able to use Clojure's destructuring facilities on the arguments of our inline function to name parameters.

 As before, we cache the results for future actions.